pointfreeco/sqlite-data/Sources/SQLiteData/Documentation.docc/Articles/ComparisonWithSwiftData.md

 }
 ```

-This model compiles just fine, but it very limited in what you can do with it.
+This model compiles just fine, but it is very limited in what you can do with it.
 First, you cannot
 sort by the `isCompleted` column when constructing a `@Query` because `Bool` is not `Comparable`:

 ```swift